johnofleek/PiloT/networkManagerDocs/Quickstart.md

+## Quick start guide - network manager GUI

-This method uses network managers GUI [NetworkManager Applet] to configure and monitor the Pilot Cellular networking RPi HAT and it therefore requires a standard Raspian desktop install
+This method uses network managers GUI [NetworkManager Applet] to configure and monitor the Pilot Cellular networking RPi HAT and it therefore requires a standard Raspian desktop install.

 *Notes*
 1. The following is a general process it may need